ESA-EarthCODE/portal/index.md

-## <!--{as="div" style="background: #00B19D; padding: 20px 40px 10px;"}-->
+## <!--{as="div" .highlight}-->

 ### EarthCODE Info Day 17 April 2024 (online)

 EarthCODE is looking for subcontractors.
 The project team will be hosting a supplier webinar at 1.30pm CEST on 17 April, to get information on developing the three main works streams (WS): WS1 - Infrastructure, WS2 - FAIR Open Science & WS3 – Community.

 The [Intended ITT](https://esastar-publication-ext.sso.esa.int/nonEsaTenderActions/details/13691) is available as a non-ESA Tender Action on ESA-STAR.

 - Date: April 17, 2024
 - Time: 13:30 – 15:00 CET (Madrid, Paris, Rome)
-- [Register](https://events.teams.microsoft.com/event/133562f6-0358-4e09-9f4a-789d03381b75@e4fda1e2-a063-48c2-a133-cf4b3c22f5af) by Tuesday 16 April at 1.30pm CEST <!--{p:style="color: #fffb"}-->
+- [Register](https://events.teams.microsoft.com/event/133562f6-0358-4e09-9f4a-789d03381b75@e4fda1e2-a063-48c2-a133-cf4b3c22f5af) by Tuesday 16 April at 1.30pm CEST

 ## EarthCODE Portal <!--{as="esa-main-section"}-->